BloomTech-Labs/CS10-car-reviews/backend/README.md

     - If user data was updated: Responds with new JWT with updated user data.
     - If counter or date were updated: Responds with the full user record with updated data
 - `Errors`: responds with a status of `500` and a JSON response with a key of `databaseError`

+### reviewsRouter
+#### General Notes:
+- Handles all requests to create, remove, update, and delete a review.
+- Also handles requests to retrive review data aacording to the parameters received.
+- ReviewsRouter includes a provision for the functionality of the front-end review search feature.

+#### Endpoints:
+##### POST to '/api/reviews'
+- Creates a new review in the reviews collection.
+- Checks if the car referenced in the review already exists in the cars collection.
+    - If the car already exists, adds the new review _id to the array of review ids in car.reviews
+    - If the car does not exists, create the car with recieved data, adds the new review _id to the array of review ids in the new car.reviews.
+- Requires a valid JWT.
+- Retrieves user data from the JWT, and updates user data with a reference to the new review.

+###### Parameters
+All parameters are expected to be passed through the request body
+- `title`: String, required
+- `content`: String, required,
+- `score`: Number, required,
+- `carImage`: String (url), not required
+- `year`: Number, required
+- `make`: String, required
+- `model`: String, required

+###### Response
+- `Status`: 200
+- `Body`: Responds with the new review created
+- `Errors`: responds with a status of `500` and a JSON response with a key of `error`

 ## Testing: COMPLETED
 - All testing is run through Mocha and Chai